Social Order Maintenance Act

 Any of the following behaviors shall be punishable by detention or a fine of not more than NTD 12,000:

-1. Using obviously inappropriate language or actions against government officials who are carrying out their duties in accordance with the law, yet not to the degree of using coercion or hurling an insult.
+1. Using inappropriate language or actions against government officials with carrying out their duties according to the law, yet not to the degree of using coercion or hurling an insult.

-2. Gathering people and making noises to interfere with government officials who are performing their official duties.
+2. Gathering people and making noises to interfere with government officials performing their official duties according to the law.

 3. Making a false disaster report purposely to government officials.